 Perley E. Swett was a well-known hermit who lived in Stoddard, NH.
 He passed away in 1973.

 During his life, various people appear to have helped him out, one being a gentleman named Quentin H. White.
 Beginning in 1968, Mr. White visited Mr. Swett regularly, delivered groceries, handled bank transaction, and took Mr. Swett to visit his sister.

 The Deed… Read the rest

-The concept of rising sea levels has become more common in American news over the past decades, and has become a consistent point of concern for politicians and civilians alike.
-Many news outlets focus on changes that need to be made to slow or halt rising sea levels to prevent future catastrophes from taking place.
-But while there is much … Read the rest
+The concept of rising sea levels has become more common in American news over the past decades.
+It has become a consistent point of concern for politicians and civilians alike.
+Many news outlets focus on changes that need to be made to slow or halt rising sea levels.
+This will help to prevent future catastrophes from taking place.
+But while … Read the rest

 Law and legal television programs and movies have long been a favorite with American viewers.
 From shows like Law and Order to blockbuster hits like Double Jeopardy, legal jargon has been a long-standing staple in entertainment—often at the confusion of viewers.
 Here’s a list and explanation of our top 3 legal terms in popular TV and movies to help … Read the rest